jdp1g09/fsa2017-d3-intro-completed/README.md

     * .scaleLinear
     * .domain 1-5
     * .range  0-100
+    * Introduce padding
+      * Add padding to range to give a margin around our datapoints
   * Edit circles
     * Remove transitions
     * cx function returns xscale(d)
-  * Replace hardcoded domain with d3.min, d3.max of array
   * Hardcode range 0-500 to match svg width
   * Dynamically get width from d3 svg element & update range
   * Update CSS width to show scale changing
   * This is basic resizing and shows how you can create a dynamic graph to work on multiple screen sizes
+  * Replace hardcoded domain with d3.min, d3.max of array
   * Create yScale using same data point
-  * Introduce padding
-    * Add padding to range to give a margin around our datapoints
   * Usually we'd have more than one datapoint
+  * Introduce ordinal scale and compare to continuous scale
+    * Create color scale
+       * .scaleOrdinal(d3.schemeCategory10)
+    * Change fill to use color(i)
+    * Keep color transitions

 ### 5. Arrray of Objects (Nested Data)